RAravindDS/Learning_py_to_prod-pypi/notes.md

 After packaging the code, you can remove the **second method to solve this problem** and run without doing anythng. :)

+#### 3.1 Reporducability

+**reproducibility** is a characteristic of the code you write that makes it so across time or across different machiens or across different environments where you r code might be running.
+You can always re-run the code to get the similar results.

+However if we are not mentioning the pacakging details with version it's impossible to reproduce the code.
+So we should metion the versions and the packages used in the package.
+To implement this, you can add the **install_requries** in the setup.py file.